Who is eligible to participate in the Writing Certificate program?

 All NC State graduate students as well as all postdoctoral scholars are eligible to participate in the program.
 Students who have successfully completed any of the Graduate School’s writing workshops, writing development series, and related events like the “Camp Completion” retreat have already started earning hours towards the writing certificate.

-The Writing Certificate can be earned by participating in 100 hours of approved workshops, development series, or other training activities, plus completing a capstone writing portfolio.
+The Writing Certificate can be earned by participating in 100 hours of approved workshops, development series, or other events, plus completing a capstone writing portfolio.
+Hours are based on “seat time” or the time that a workshop, series, or event meets.
 To demonstrate your interest in the certificate, however, you must complete an application form during our enrollment periods in order to become formally enrolled in the program (see the “How Do I Enroll?” question below).

 There are several steps to earning the Writing Certificate.